-- Continue to utilize the Berlin Township Parks Committee; - Fair signage rules for the community; - Trails to areas like adjoining township trails, Alum Creek, new Delaware shopping plaza, schools, recreation; - Actively pursue the types of industry that would decrease the tax burden to residents; - Township enforcement of zoning violation to ensure neighborhoods remain clutter free; - Increase commercial areas especially in the Berlin Business Park; - Continue to work to preserve and protect township boundaries from annexation; - Require developers to donate land for recreational areas (example: Mariner's Watch has a great deal of open space, but it's passive and underutilized).
+- Explore trail and recreational opportunities recommended by the Berlin Township Parks and Trails Advisory Committee. - Apply fair and consistent signage rules for the community; - Actively support the development of businesses that would decrease the tax burden to residents; - Enforce township zoning violations to ensure neighborhoods are conducive to public safety, health, morals and general welfare. - Increase commercial areas especially in the Berlin Business Park; - Work to preserve and protect township boundaries; - Encourage developers to donate land for recreational use.